3mdeb/conferences/unveiling-openbmc.md

-The Security Protocol and Data Model (SPDM) Specification defines messages, data objects, and sequences for performing message exchanges between devices over a variety of transport and physical media.
+The Security Protocol and Data Model (SPDM) Specification defines messages, data objects, and sequences for performing message exchanges between devices over various transport and physical media.
 The description of message exchanges includes authentication and provisioning of hardware identities, measurement for firmware identities, session key exchange protocols to enable confidentiality with integrity protected data communication and other related